deejay-hub/timeline-lwc/README.md

 ## Installation Instructions

-Now available as a managed package from the [AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N4V00000GXVf4UAH).
+Now available as a **free** managed package from the [AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N4V00000GXVf4UAH).

 Alternatively you can install the component straight from source control into a Scratch Org using the instructions below: